sagitbolat/skyengine_sdl/ideas.md

 * [V]Exporting of bitmaps.
 Make it work with 32-bit colors instead of 24-bit colors.

+* [V] Refactor all image data to have an alpha channel as well.

 ### Features to implement:
 * 2D collisions.